10 must-visit Gloucestershire farmers' markets

 Keen foodies will find everything from award-winning cheeses, wines and ciders, to prime meats and poultry straight from the farm, with a host of seasonal delights including fresh fruit and veg from local growers along with a variety of hot street food to tuck into.

-Local farmers and producers pitch up at Abbey Lawns in Tewkesbury on the second Saturday of the month to sell an array of local delights, often spanning fresh local meats, homemade cakes, breads, preserves, pies, seasonal fruit and vegetables, along with a selection of local beers and ciders.
+Local farmers and producers pitch up at Spring Gardens in Tewkesbury every Wednesday and Saturday to sell an array of local delights, often spanning meat and fish; fresh fruit and vegetables; homemade cakes, breads and pies; preserves and honey; and even pet products.

 Cirencester farmers’ market

-Head to Cirencester on the second and fourth Saturday of every month for more seasonal fruit and veg than you can shake a stick at, along with locally-sourced organic meats, free range poultry, choice of cheeses and dairy, and even the odd cupcake stall.
+Head to Cirencester on the second and fourth Saturday of every month for more seasonal fruit and veg than you can shake a stick at, along with locally-brewed beer, freshly cut flowers, game, poultry, a choice of cheeses and even the odd brownie stall.

-Held at Market Place from 9am to 2.30pm, shoppers can discover delights from a range of local producers and makers including Gloucester’s Over Farm, Corinium Ales, Hobbs House Bakery, The Costwold Curer and more.
+Held at Market Place, near the Kings Head Hotel from 9am to 2.30pm, shoppers can discover delights from a range of local producers and makers including Gloucester’s Over Farm, Corinium Ales, Hobbs House Bakery, The Costwold Curer and more.

 Stow-on-the-Wold farmers’ market

-Visit the charming Cotswold market town of Stow-on-the-Wold on the second Thursday of every month from October to March, or the second and last Thursday from April to September, to stock up on an array of fine local produce at its bustling farmers’ market.
+Visit the charming Cotswold market town of Stow-on-the-Wold to stock up on an array of fine local produce at its bustling farmers’ market on the second and last Thursday of every month – except December, when the market is just on the second Thursday.

-From 9am to 1pm shoppers can peruse the 20 or so stalls that line Market Square, spanning everything from farmhouse cheeses and wines, ciders, juices, to freshly-baked bread and pastries, along with plenty of locally-reared meats and fruit and veg.
+Shoppers can peruse the 20 or so stalls that line Market Square, spanning everything from farmhouse cheeses; wines, ciders, juices; to freshly-baked bread and pastries, along with plenty of locally-reared meats, fruit and veg.

 Tetbury farmers’ market

-Tetbury plays host to a market every Wednesday and Saturday, with stallholders gathering at the iconic Market House building in the centre of the pretty Cotswold town.
+Tetbury plays host to a market every Wednesday and Saturday, with stallholders gathering at the iconic Grade I-listed Market House building in the centre of the pretty Cotswold town.

-Visitors can expect to find a range of seasonal produce including vegetables, pies, fish and plants on Wednesday, with crafts, books and jewellery also on offer on Saturday.
+Visitors can expect to find a range of seasonal produce including vegetables, pies and fresh fish on Wednesdays, with crafts, plants, books and jewellery on offer on Saturdays.

 Minchinhampton farmers’ market

-Local producers and artisans set up stalls every Wednesday from 8.30am to 12pm, with the chance to stock up on everything from plants and flowers, preserves and sweet or savoury baked goods, to free range eggs, seasonal fruit and veg, along with a selection of crafts.
+Local producers and artisans set up stalls every Wednesday from 8.30am to 12pm, with the chance to stock up on everything from plants and flowers to seasonal food and a variety of local crafts.

 Moreton-in-Marsh farmers’ market

-Every Tuesday, growers, farmers, artisan food and drink producers and local crafters descend on the pretty Cotswold town of Moreton-in-Marsh.
+Every Tuesday, growers, farmers, artisan food and drink producers and local crafters line the main boulevard in the pretty Cotswold town of Moreton-in-Marsh.

-Offering everything from fresh fruit, veg, meat and fish; cakes and bakes; produce from fresh eggs and cheese to biltong; to a range of arts and crafts, plants, candles, gifts and lots more, shoppers can browse from 9am to 3pm — or stick around for the afternoon and head to one of the many coffee shops or pubs that line the High Street.
+Offering everything from fresh fruit, veg, meat, fish and eggs; cakes and bakes; artisan produce like cheese and biltong; to a range of arts and crafts, plants, candles, gifts and lots more, shoppers can browse from 9am to 3pm — or stick around for the afternoon and head to one of the many coffee shops or pubs that line the high street.